tomasvanagas/SatoshiNakamotoTool/README.md

 What is Satoshi Nakamoto Tool?
 ------------------------------

-Satoshi Nakamoto Tool is experimental tool to upload and download files in to blockchain.
+Satoshi Nakamoto Tool is experimental tool to upload and download files in and out of blockchain.
+All uploaded files are replicated on thousands of computers and stuck there forever.

 License
 -------